4.1 Position and Displacement

 Acceleration is a rate of change, just like velocity.
 However, instead of giving the rate of change of position, it gives the rate of change of velocity.
 Acceleration is to velocity what velocity is to position.
 These three are all intimately related.
 Once again, without calculus, we can calculate an average acceleration as the slope of the velocity vs time graph over some time interval.
 Mathematically, this corresponds to:

-Just as before, we can shrink the interval of \Delta t until is infinitely small.
+Just as before, we can shrink the interval of until is infinitely small.
 This leads us to the derivative with respect to time, and we can express the instantaneous acceleration then as:

-Theoretically, you could derive another equation to calculate \Delta a in the same way that was done previously for \Delta x and \Delta v.
-This is generally not needed for most physics 1 applications, though disciplines involving robotics and engineering may find it useful.
+Theoretically, you could derive another equation to calculate in the same way that was done previously for and This is generally not needed for most physics 1 applications, though disciplines involving robotics and engineering may find it useful.
 We will not use such a definition in this course.

 Chapter Summary